huangxe19/STA640FinalProject/README.md

 ### Ackownledgement

+  Edward H Kennedy.
+(2019).
+Optimal doubly robust estimation of heterogeneous causal effects.
+ArXiv preprint. https://arxiv.org/abs/2004.14497

-Our data generation process is inspired by [https://github.com/QuantLet/DataGenerationForCausalInference]
+Our data generation process is inspired by and modified from codes from (https://github.com/QuantLet/DataGenerationForCausalInference)